betanight/summer_jam/SOFTWARE_ENGINEERS_GUIDE.md

 Absolutely!
 That's what it's for.
 Just make HTTP requests from whatever programming language you're using.

 ### "Where does this data come from?"
-We have a huge dataset of over 11,000 roadside attractions across the USA, including gas stations, diners, motels, and other quirky places.
+We have a dataset of about 1000 roadside attractions and points of interest across California, including historical monuments, National Parks, gas stations, diners, motels, and other quirky places.
 The API uses a curated selection of the most interesting ones.

 ## Troubleshooting 🔧